 The M-1 Student Visa is for vocational students interested in only vocational or other nonacademic programs.

-Other than the above, you are eligible to apply for the F-1 or M-1 visa as long as you meet certain criteria:
+Other than the above, you are eligible to apply for the F-1 or M-1 visa if you meet the following criteria:

-- You need to be enrolled in a scholarly education program, a program pertaining to vocation or language-communication.
-Your school needs to be approved by the Student and Exchange Visitors Program, Immigration and Customs Enforcement.
+- You must be enrolled in a scholarly education program, a program pertaining to vocation or language-communication.
+Your school needs to be approved by the Student and Exchange Visitors Program, which is a division of the U.S. Immigration and Customs Enforcement (ICE).

-- You must attend full-time to your college or school.
+- You must be a full-time student at your college or school.

-- You must have a good handle on speaking English or be enrolled in courses teaching English mastery.
+- You must be proficient in the English language or be enrolled in a course teaching English mastery.

-- You need to posses enough financial support available to support yourself during your studies.
+- You must have enough financial support to support yourself during your studies.

-The employment aspect to these types of non-immigrant visas must pertain to each non-immigrants area of study.
-Immigrants utilizing F-1 and M-1 also need to be authorized before beginning any off-campus employment by the Designated School Official as well as USCIS.
-It is important to note that immigrants under F-1 will not be allowed to work away from their campus during the first year their school is in session, but those studying under F-1 may work on-campus as long as they follow and understand specific circumstances and limitations.
-Once the first year of study is finished there are three types of employment available for immigrants under F-1 and all must pertain to their area of study.
+The employment aspect of these of nonimmigrant visas must pertain to each nonimmigrant’s area of study.
+Immigrants who have F-1 or M-1 visas also need to be authorized before beginning any off-campus employment by the Designated School Official as well as by U.S. Citizenship and Immigration Services (USCIS).
+It is important to note that immigrants under F-1 will not be allowed to work away from their campus during the first year their school is in session.
+Those studying under an F-1 visa may work on-campus as long as they follow and understand specific circumstances and limitations.
+Once the first year of study is finished, there are three types of employment available for immigrants under F-1, and all must pertain to their area of study.

-In regards to immigrants utilizing M-1, they are only allowed to participate in constructive training once they have completed all their courses.
+Immigrants who have M-1 visas are only allowed to participate in practical training related to their field once they have completed all their courses.